Generated cedar-lined northern Michigan trout river scene representing the Jordan River, not an exact location photo

 Pinney Bridge campground

-A useful public access point for wading or short drifts through the middle Jordan corridor.
+A useful public access point for wading or short drifts through the middle Jordan area.

 Lower public-land reaches toward East Jordan